 CABIN HEIGHT: Measured from the level ground to the highest point of the roof, not taking trim or roof components into account.
-To the nearest whole inch, rounded up
+Rounded up to the nearest whole inch.

 CABIN LENGTH: Measured front to back of exterior walls or rounded roof as the width of the actual cabin to the nearest whole inch, rounded up